 Here I will describe how an ethical recommendation is made that people outside of the individual researchers are involved in the research process because it is a strength for relevance and transparency.

-Results/Findings
+Results

 The four studies that make up this thesis contributed to the overarching aim which was to extend and deepen the current knowledge of user involvement in research on ageing and health, where users refer to representatives of older adults as well as other societal groups and actors with a direct or indirect interest in the research being conducted.
 The main result emerging from the four studies is that user involvement has a clear potential to broaden researchers’ understanding of the complexity of a societal problem, but that a lack of certain central actors or groups risks creating an incomplete or downright distorted picture of the reality that researchers strive to understand, explain and improve.